C4Q/AC-Android/cohort_5.4/unit_01/01_22_OOP_Review.md

 |int|number|=|25;|

 When a value or reference has been assigned to a variable, we say that **it has been initialized**.

+Fields, or instance variables that are declared within a class but outside of methods, which have not been initialized at the moment of instantiation with a constructor, will have default values (`0` for variables of type `int`, `0.0` for variables of type `double`, `false` for variables of type `boolean`, etc) assigned to them when an object is instantiated.

 ### Comparison Operators